Ellie Leinaweaver, Founder

 We had such fun doing the tours that we just kept on planning them.
 The number of tours grew.
 People who had been on them told friends and relatives.
 One day I decided on the name Focus Travel Club.
 I sent out a newsletter to inform everyone who had traveled with us that they were “instant members”.
 The “club” continues to grow as members recommend us to others.
 We do not advertise except by word of mouth.
 Perhaps for this reason all our groups seem to “meld” and we have a grand time together.
 I have to say - an absolutely wonderful group of people travel with us - roughly half couples and half single women with the occasional single man.
 Sometimes a single brings a friend.
 Other times I match someone with a roommate I think that person would enjoy.
 Occasionally, someone prefers to go as a single.

-Our groups are small (anywhere from 12 - 25 usually, to an occasional top number of 30-32) and we favor soft adventure, a leisurely pace, and wonderful accommodations.
+Our groups are small (anywhere from 22-24 usually with a top number of 25) and we favor soft adventure, a leisurely pace, and wonderful accommodations.
 Our current travel purveyor is Tumlare Travel, where vice-president, Joe Green, takes wonderful care of us.
 We know from experience that Tumlare and Joe are full of integrity.
 They bend over backwards to provide us with wonderful itineraries to intriguing destinations - and they tailor our trips exclusively for our Focus groups!

 Anyone interested in a trip or trips, just calls or e-mails and lets me know.
 I will then send a day-to-day itinerary of that/those trips so those who are interested can get a more detailed idea of what the trip will include.
 Or, if you express an interest in a trip for which I do not have an itinerary as yet, I place you on the “interest list” for that trip.
 That way I know to send an itinerary as soon as it is ready.
 I try to do as much via e-mail as possible.